ansys/pyaedt/doc/source/Getting_started/Installation.rst

 are available in the releases for PyAEDT v0.4.70 and later.

 Using a wheelhouse can be helpful if you work for a company that restricts access to external networks.
-You can install PyAEDT and all its dependencies from one single entry point that can be shared internally, which eases the security review of the PyAEDT package content.
+You can install PyAEDT and all of its dependencies from one single entry point that can be shared internally, which eases the security review of the PyAEDT package content.

 For example, here is a command for installing the PyAEDT package and all its dependencies from a wheelhouse: